 Reliance is placed upon external tax advisors where there is need for specialist guidance and support, for example benchmarking analysis to support transfer pricing arrangements and corporate restructurings.

-The level of tax risk that UDG is prepared to accept
+How much tax risk is UDG prepared to accept?

 The level of risk that UDG accepts in relation to taxation is consistent with the overall objective of achieving as much certainty as possible with respect to the Group’s tax affairs.
 At all times the Group seeks to comply fully with its regulatory and other obligations and to act in a manner consistent with the UDG Healthcare plc commitment to best practice in corporate governance and responsible corporate citizenship.